-We have made a strong mark on intellectual property law and are known for taking on and winning high-profile battles.
-In a series of legal lawsuits spanning from Washington D.C. to Chicago to Los Angeles, the firm defended a disruptive new media client in copyright litigation filed against it by the five major broadcast networks.
-In a ruling that the Hollywood Reporter referred to as a “legal earthquake,” a federal judge ruled for the first time that an Internet-based service may be able to operate as a “cable system.”
-An editorial in the Los Angeles Times reported that the ruling “could usher in a new generation of pay TV services online[.]”
 After several district courts split on the hotly contested question of whether an Internet-based service may fit the statutory definition of a cable system, we handled the subsequent appeals in the Ninth Circuit, Seventh Circuit, and D.C.
 Circuit.
 Following an intense two-hour D.C.
-Circuit oral argument (after which presiding Judge Merrick Garland commended Ryan Baker’s “excellent argument”), we successfully settled the expansive litigation for its client.
+Circuit oral argument (after which then presiding Judge Merrick Garland (later U.S. Attorney General) complimented Ryan Baker’s “excellent argument”), we successfully settled the expansive litigation for its client.
 As a result of his work on this and other cases, Ryan Baker was honored by Cablefax as one of the country’s “Top Lawyers” in media and communications.

-In addition to handling matters in the courtroom, we are often asked to assist clients in developing and implementing strategies to protect their intellectual property assets.
+In addition to handling matters in the courtroom, we assist clients in developing and implementing strategies to protect their intellectual property assets.
 The firm is available to advise clients on best practices to protect one’s intellectual property and to fortify a client’s legal position should litigation arise.
 The firm is available to investigate and assist clients with enforcing their own intellectual property rights through cease and desist demands and other legal strategies.

-Representative Engagements:
+Notable Engagements:

-- IMD, et al. v.
-Cornell, et al.
+- IMD, Inc. v.
+Robert Cornell, MD

 - Byton North America Corporation v.
 Breitfeld